kevinforhan/Resume-/resume-.md

 - [https://github.com/kevinforhan](https://github.com/kevinforhan)
 - Chicago, IL

-Recent Graduate from Indiana University and Fullstack Academy with experience in Information Technology and Fullstack development.
+Recent Graduate from Indiana University and Fullstack Academy with experience in Information Technology and Fullstack Development.
 I am currently looking for my next opportunity where I can learn, grow and contribute.

 ## Experience